meteor/meteor/content/deployment.md

 If you are still developing your application and want to see how it behaves online, or share in with a small group without needing a full production setup, you can get started quickly on the free hosting available at `meteor.com`.

-Deploying is simple, simply type:
+Deploying is simple, just type:

 ```bash
 meteor deploy your-app.meteor.com